input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 # Introduction

-This document describes a set of standards for all code under this project.
-It also explains our reasoning for these choices, and acts as a living document of our practices for current and future contributors to the project.
-We intend for this document to evolve as our needs change, as well as act as a single point of truth for standards.
+This document describes a set of standards for Haskell code in this project.
+It also explains our reasoning for these choices, and acts as a living document of our practices for current and future contributors.
+We intend for this document to evolve as our needs change.

+# Changelog

+## 23/05/23

+### Added

+* Start changelogging

 # Motivation

-The desired outcomes from the prescriptions in this document are as follows.
+The desired outcomes from the standards defined in this document are as follows.

 ## Increase consistency